ClimChange-NewbornHealth/Pollution_Interpolation_Kriging_IDW/README.md

 </p>

 <p align="center">
-  <b>Figure 3.</b> Left: Ordinary Kriging interpolation of NO2 for a specific date (2019-07-02).
+  <b>Figure 3.</b> Left: OK interpolation of NO2 for 2019-07-02.
 Right: Animated GIF showing the NO2 interpolation for December 2020.
 </p>

 ## Acknowledgements

-- We acknowledge data from the Chilean National Air Quality Information System (SINCA) — [SINCA](https://sinca.mma.gob.cl/).
+We acknowledge data from the Chilean National Air Quality Information System (SINCA) — [SINCA](https://sinca.mma.gob.cl/).